donleycamel9009-commits/DeDynamic/README.md

 DeDynamic works by comparing a dynamic head's AssetId from the Roblox Catalog, and replacing it with it's Classic Face equivalent.
 Ideally this would just be a free model on Roblox, but because of restrictions on AssetService and InsertService its inelligble for sharing.

-This script does use InsertService:
+This script does use InsertService:LoadAsset() and AssetService:GetBundleDetailsAsync()